pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 }
 ```

-In general components in Camel are addressed by means of a url where the protocol represents the component we want to use, followed by a base url and a query string that configure the component itself.
+In general components in Camel are addressed by means of a url where the protocol represents the component we want to use, followed by a base url and a query string to configure and tweak the component itself.
 In this case we instruct `file` on how to create the file name, by means of the _simple expression language_ which is very useful in Camel when we have to deal with dynamic content.
 In this case we want the file name to contain a simple timestamp.
 If we run this example, we can see that for every request there is a new file created and saved with the name we defined.
 We didn't have to bother about serializing/deserializing anything, as Camel did this for us.
 It is even possible to configure the components to deal properly with _streaming_ situations, e.g. when we have to upload resources.

 [Code check-point](https://github.com/sytac/camel-handson/commit/ec3b524e495b630154a5cbbc6ce89d8a7d39edee)